-Before examining existence of a weak solution, we want to show that any weak solution is a strong solution and in particular it is smooth.
-Since this is a local question, we want to use the theory for hyperbolic systems on subsets of $\mathbb R^{n+1}$---in particular \cite[Section 1]{LP} that a weak solution is a (semi-)strong solution and the regularity estimates for strong solution in \cite[Theorem~3.1]{RM}.
-Since the definition of strong solution in the sense Lax--Phillips does not coincide with the one given by Rauch--Massey, we will denote it as semi-strong solution. \begin{definition} Let $U\subset\M$ be a compact subset in $\M$ with timelike boundary $\bM$.
-We say that $\Psi\in \mathscr{H}$ is a \emph{semi-strong solution} of the initial-boundary value problem~\eqref{CauchyK} if there exists a sequence of sections $\Psi_k \in W^{1,2}(\Gamma(SU))$ such that $\oM\Psi_k=0$ on $\partial\M \cap U$ and The solution is called \emph{strong} if additionally the sequence $\Psi_k$ can chosen to be smooth. \end{definition}
+Before examining existence of a weak solution, we want to show that a weak solution, if it exists, is a strong solution and, in particular, smooth.
+Since this is a local question, we use the theory for hyperbolic systems on subsets of $\mathbb R^{n+1}$---in particular that a weak solution is a (semi-)strong solution, \cite[Section 1]{LP}, and the regularity estimates for strong solutions in \cite[Theorem~3.1]{RM}.
+Since the definition of strong solution in the sense Lax--Phillips slightly differs with the one given by Rauch--Massey, we will denote it by semi-strong in the following: